kodecreer/easy_ai/Readme.md

 Simple AI Chat Program designed for Deepseek's R1.
 This repo has no associations with them.
 =======
-Simple UI designed to run Deepseek R1 locally via PWA.
+Simple UI designed to run Deepseek R1 locally.

 ![Project Image](./EasyChat.png)